 When can I apply?

 You can register TODAY!
 There are no application requirements or prerequisites for this program.
-You can enroll in the CPT and IMT apprenticeship programs throughout the year.
+You can enroll in the CPT training course throughout the year.
 Please use the information below to contact us to learn start dates and enrollment deadlines.

 How can I learn more?